axelpale/affineplane/docs/API.md

 <a name="affineplanedir2fromvector"></a>
 ## [affineplane](#affineplane).[dir2](#affineplanedir2).[fromVector](#affineplanedir2fromvector)(v)

 Create a new direction from a vector.
+Basically, extract an unit vector from the given vector.
-If given a zero vector, return direction towards positive x-axis.
+If given a zero vector, return a direction towards positive x-axis.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>